SheetJS/docs.sheetjs.com/docz/docs/06-solutions/05-output.md

 - [`react-native-file-access`](https://npm.im/react-native-file-access)

-The `base64` encoding returns strings compatible with the `base64` type:
+The `base64` encoding accepts Base64 strings compatible with the `binary` type:

 ```js
 import * as XLSX from "xlsx";